 Most centenarians in blue zones regions drink up to two or three cups of black coffee per day.
 There are studies and research that point to the fact that coffee, both decaf and caffeinated, can help increase your longevity.
 Coffee beans contain minerals and vitamins such as calcium, magnesium, phosphorus, and potassium.
 These minerals help promote autophagy in the body, which is crucial for your longevity.

-Coffee is an important part of your daily routine but so is eggs for many people.
+Blue zones coffee is an important part of your daily routine but so are eggs for many people.
 Do blue zones eat eggs?
 People in all of the blue zones eat eggs about two to four times per week, usually as a side dish with a whole-grain or plant-based meal.

 Keep in mind, most people in the blue zone eat eggs that come from chickens that range freely, eat a wide variety of natural foods, and don’t receive hormones or antibiotics.
 These types of eggs are typically higher in omega-3 fatty acids.
-Their breakfasts often consist of eggs and other longevity foods such as beans, almonds, and olives.
+Blue zone diet breakfasts often consist of eggs and other longevity foods such as beans, almonds, and olives.

 Do They Eat Fish?

-Remember, blue zone diets consist of 95% plant-based foods so fish is not a common part of a blue zoner diet.
+Remember, blue zone diets consist of 95% plant-based foods so fish is not a common part of a blue zones fasting.
 However, some areas in the blue zones see diets where people eat up to three small servings of fish a week.
 The fish being eaten are small and inexpensive fish such as sardines, anchovies, and cod.

 These fish are common because they are not exposed to the high levels of mercury or other chemicals that plague our fish supply.
 Blue zoners live off their environment so they can’t afford to wreak havoc on their ecosystem by overfishing the waters.
 You can eat fish on the blue zone diet but it’s recommended that you eat it sparingly.